- 3 Sep 2020

-Updated 7 August 2020 – please see the guidance referring to local measures in Aberdeen following an increase in Coronavirus there.
-Please continue to follow Phase 3 guidance below and exert extra vigilance
+Updated 2 September 2020 – please see the guidance on local restrictions.
+Please continue to follow Phase 3 guidance below and exert extra vigilance.

 Where to get advice on responding to the Coronavirus COVID-19 outbreak

 You should keep up to date with and have regard to the latest advice from Government, the NHS and the Chief Medical Officer.
 The position is changing on a daily basis and therefore it is important to check that advice regularly.